Python-Markdown/markdown/docs/index.md

 * __Output Formats__

-    Python-Markdown can output documents with either HTML or XHTML styel tags.
+    Python-Markdown can output documents with either HTML or XHTML style tags.
     See the [Library Reference](reference.md#output_format) for details.

 * __Command Line Interface__